Written by ASAP’s expert immigration lawyers · Updated

 5 things to know about immigration detention

-3. If you have lived in the United States for more than 2 years, you can tell the immigration officials, and show proof if possible.
-The government is trying to put some immigrants in a faster deportation process called “expedited removal,” especially if they have been in the U.S. for less than 2 years.
+If you have lived in the United States for more than 14 days, you can tell the immigration officials, and show proof if possible.
+The government is trying to put some immigrants in a faster deportation process called “expedited removal.”

-4. If you are afraid of returning to your country of origin, you can say that you are afraid to return every chance you have.
-If you tell immigration officials you are afraid, you may receive a “Credible Fear” or “Reasonable Fear” Interview
+If you are afraid of returning to your country of origin, you can say that you are afraid to return every chance you have.
+If you tell immigration officials you are afraid, you may receive a “Credible Fear” or “Reasonable Fear” Interview.

 How to find someone who is detained